-Richard Mumford at ClimbingInnovations.com has designed a Unicender accessory to mitigate friction, known as the Drum and it looks like it makes things a lot better for Unicender users because of the way it helps improve both friction-management, reduces wear and tear and provides for an easy lock off.
+Richard Mumford at ClimbingInnovations.com has designed a Unicender accessory to mitigate friction, known as the Drum and it looks like it may make things a bit better for Unicender users because of the way it helps improve friction-management and provides for an easy lock off.
 Richard demonstrates its installation and use in the following video.

 How the Drum may effect the overall performance of the Unicender, for better or worse, is uncertain, but it does alter the original design in an attempt to make it more durable and functional.
 I’m not aware of any formal response from the inventor Morgan Thompson, or Rock Exotica who manufacturers the Unicender, with respect to them possibly sanctioning the Drum, or any such modifications to the original design.

 The Rope Runner, as demonstrated below, uses a mechanical hitch, very similar to the Rope Wrench, but without any friction cord.
 It has two auto-locking removable slic pins and uses a carabiner to guide the rope through the device and secure it onto a climbing harness.
 With proper care, by replacing warn our slic pins, nuts, and the spring from becoming overly worn, a climber can maintain a Rope Runner almost indefinitely.